"The universe is full of magical things patiently waiting for our wits to grow sharper." - Eden Phillpotts

 The Endangered US Dollar http://www.richardheinberg.com/.../ In this perceptive article from 2004 Richard Heinberg looks to history to find the roots of our present global economic position.
 In 2010 he also produced his 'Economics for the Hurried' articles, which, as a non-economist, I found very helpful: Number 1, Number 2.

 The Crash Course (video) http://www.chrismartenson.com/crashcourse Chris Martenson undertakes the daunting task of presenting the overarching interplay of economics, energy and environment examined in all the links above.
 He not only pulls it off, but does so in easily digestible videos from 2-15 minutes long.
-Watching them all would take 3 hours 23 minutes.
-Here's my blog reacting to my first watch.
+Or there's an 'Accelerated Crash Course' that covers everything in an hour.
+Here's my blog reacting to my first watch of the original version back in 2008.
+The content's been much updated since.

 Prosperity Without Growth http://www.sd-commission.org.uk/.../ Professor Tim Jackson of the Sustainable Development Commission has produced this outstanding report (now also available as a book) which looks into the connections and conflicts between sustainability, growth, and wellbeing, and argues for a redefinition of "prosperity" in line with evidence about what actually contributes to people's wellbeing.